On this page

 In order to prevent theft, you may have CCTV camera surveillance at the workplace.
 However, certain conditions apply.
 For example, you must first carry out a privacy test to assess your interests against the interests and rights of your employees.
+You must clearly indicate that you have installed camera surveillance.
+And you are not allowed to place cameras in fitting rooms.
 Moreover, you are obliged to inform the Dutch Data Protection Authority that you have installed CCTV cameras.

 Checking your employees

 After for instance a series of thefts you may check your employees' clothing, bags and means of transport.
 This inspection may only take place in a private space within your business premises.
 You could decide to hire a security firm to do this for you.
 Your internal regulations must state who you may inspect, when and how.
 You must consult your works council about this.
 Your employees are entitled to refuse an inspection.

 This kind of inspection is not the same as a formal stop and search.
 Only the police are allowed to do so.